 Holmfirth Motorsport Festival Set to Go

+The Yorkshire Motorsport Festival is set to go on Friday 25th June and will run for three days as planned.
+The Organisers have had to make some changes to the organisation of the event in the current COVID-19 climate.
 The Festival organisers, in close consultation with Kirklees council have embraced the wider COVID-19 issues and the ever-changing landscape, taking the difficult decision to limit the sale of tickets to accommodate a maximum of 4,000 per day.
 This restriction will remain in place regardless of any lifting of COVID-19 restrictions on or before 21st June.